CrowdHailer/pachyderm/README.md

   end

   def update(%Increased{amount: amount}, state = %{count: current}) do
-    state = %{state | count: current + amount}
+    %{state | count: current + amount}
   end
 end
 ```

-*In event sourcing execute/apply would be the equivalent terms to handle/update.
+*In event sourcing execute/apply would be the equivalent terms to handle/update.*
-This library chooses to use familiar actor terminology over event source specific terminology.*

-Both the `handle/2` and `update/2` callbacks MUST NOT create any side effects, see [Entity side effects]() for how to create side effects.
+Both the `handle/2` and `update/2` callbacks MUST NOT create any side effects, see [Entity side effects](#entity-side-effects) for how to create side effects.

 ### Sending messages to an Entity